mahamshahid18/docs-test/Angular Readme/Readme.md

 		<script src="scripts/app.js"></script>
 	</head>
 ```
+> The link to app.js needs to be included at the very end of the head tag

 ### 8. Initializing the Angular App
-You need to initialize your project's module and controller inside your `index.html` file.
+You need to initialize your app and the controller associated with your view inside your `index.html` file.
 Do so like:
 + Add ng-app directive to initialize your app inside the `body` tag.
 ```html
 	<body ng-app="myApp">